oluseguncodess/sunnyside-agency-landing-page--frontend-challenge/README.md

 ### What I learned

 Doing this project really helped me hone my css skills especially.
 I was able to figure out how to ensure the images fit in and also master responsiveness, using just html and vanilla css and Javascript.
+Of course, css grid and flexbox helped making this process easier.

 ## Author